Have you always dreamt about learning Italian?

 Arguably one of the most motivating reasons to learn Italian is to explore the country's cuisine!

 Italian food is famous the world over and with good reason!
-These next few phrases will help you get by in restaurants so you can try out some of those delicious Italian recipes.
+These next few basic Italian phrases will help you get by in restaurants so you can try out some of those delicious Italian recipes.

 - #27 Un tavolo per uno / due, per favore – A table for one / two please